-The emerging South Downs Local Plan originally called this theme Cultural Heritage and separately also considered Cultural Activity.
-For this AAP they have been merged and renamed.
+The SA of the SDLP originally called this theme Cultural Heritage and separately also considered Cultural Activity.
+For this SA of the AAP they have been merged and renamed.

 At a national level the NPPF:

 - recognises that heritage assets are an irreplaceable resource that should be conserved in a manner appropriate to their significance, taking account of the wider social, cultural, economic and environmental benefits of conservation, whilst also recognising the positive contribution new development can make to local character and distinctiveness. - States that a positive strategy for the conservation and enjoyment of the historic environment is required, including those heritage assets that are most at risk.